THE NINETEENTH ANNUAL ANTHONY HECHT POETRY PRIZE

 - When you submit a manuscript to the Hecht Prize, you are automatically subscribed to our prize newsletter.
 You can cease to receive the newsletter by clicking the UNSUBSCRIBE button at its foot.

-- Information about your submission, including your name, your contact details, the title of your manuscript, and the submission fee you paid, is held by The Waywiser Press for the five years required by UK tax authorities.
+- Information about your submission, including your name, your contact details, the title of your manuscript, and the submission fee you paid, is held by Waywiser for the five years required by UK tax authorities.

 - Submitted manuscripts will be deleted from our database within one month of the relevant contest’s closure.